mlswg/mls-extensions/draft-ietf-mls-extensions.md

 extension_data = Context
 ~~~

-Where ExtensionType MUST be set to the ExtensionType of the implemented
+For operations involving the secret key, ExtensionType MUST be set to the
-extension, and not to the type of any other extension.
-In particular,
+ExtensionType of the implemented extension, and not to the type of any other
-this means that an extension cannot encrypt data to another extension.
+extension.
+In particular, this means that an extension cannot decrypt data meant
+for another extension, while extensions can encrypt data to other extensions.

-In general, a ciphertext encrypted with PublicKey can be decrypted by any entity
+In general, a ciphertext encrypted with a PublicKey can be decrypted by any
-who has the corresponding PrivateKey at a given point in time according to the
+entity who has the corresponding PrivateKey at a given point in time according
-MLS protocol (or extension).
-For convenience, the following list summarizes
+to the MLS protocol (or extension).
+For convenience, the following list
-lifetimes of MLS key pairs.
+summarizes lifetimes of MLS key pairs.

 - The key pair of a non-blank ratchet tree node.
 The PrivateKey of such a key pair
   is known to all members in the node’s subtree.
 In particular, a PrivateKey of a